soyRex-codes/Multi-Model-AI-Chat-App/README.md

 	•	Kotlin with Jetpack Compose
 	•	Room Database
 	•	Coroutine-based data flow
-	•	Retrofit / OkHttp (or HttpClient) for API calls
+	•	Retrofit/OkHttp (or HttpClient) for API calls
 	•	Supports OpenAI, Anthropic, Google Gemini, Mistral, LLaMA, etc. via AIML API How to Use
 	1. Clone the repo: git clone https://github.com/YOUR_USERNAME/YOUR_REPO.git